 It also adds options to disable building bitcoin-cli or bitcoin-tx individually, and avoids involving foreign git trees in the build.

-Bitcoin Knots includes a policy change that improves the spam filtering capabilities using matching of patterns identified in spam.
+Bitcoin Knots includes an optional policy change that improves the spam filtering capabilities using matching of patterns identified in spam.

 Specifically, spam created by the following are identified and ignored:

 Note that the organizations and people responsible for the spam are not filtered, only the spam itself.
 This feature can be disabled using the -spamfilter=0 command-line option, or in the GUI Options dialog.

 Bitcoin Knots began in 2011 December as Bitcoin Next-Test, a derivative of Bitcoin Core's "master" branch with upcoming and proposed features merged in manner as unbiased as possible toward the changes themselves.
 In 2014, due to time constraints and a desire to maintain a more stable and well-maintained derivative, I began instead to base the branch off the latest stable release, and include only modifications that both looked reasonably safe and I did not personally consider problematic or flawed; along with this change, since it was no longer an unbiased derivative, I renamed it to Bitcoin Core "ljr", and later Bitcoin LJR.
 With 0.12 in 2016, the project was once again renamed (to "Bitcoin Knots") and has a goal of being a general enhanced derivative of the reference Bitcoin Core software.